 It constitutes those outside forces that are not under the control of the firm but have a powerful impact on the firm’s functioning.
 It consists of individuals, groups, organizations, agencies and others with which the firm deals during the course of its business.

 The study of Macro Environment is known as PESTLE Analysis.
-PESTLE stands for the variables that exist in the environment, i.e. Population & Demographic, Economic, Socio-Cultural, Technological, Legal & Political and Environmental.
+PESTLE stands for the variables that exist in the environment, i.e. Political, Economic, Socio-cultural, Technological, Legal and Environmental.
 These variables, consider both economic and non-economic factors like social concerns, government policies, family structure, population size, inflation, GDP aspects, income distribution, ethnic mix, political stability, taxes, and duties, etc.

 Key Differences Between Micro Environment and Macro Environment